RCAG - Rwanda

 They and 18,000 other farm households in Rwanda are members of 15 co-operative enterprises who have likewise adopted new farming, crop storage, business management and gender equality programs and policies through CDF Canada’s Rwanda Co-operative Agricultural Growth project.
 Andre is a lead farmer and Anastasie teaches healthy lifestyles and conflict resolution to others.
 The couple share family financial decisions and household chores, giving Anastasie more time to pursue her interests.
 They plan to use some of the higher income they earn to finish their house.

-Now completed, the project shows impressive results: after five years, production and sale of rice and maize has increased four-fold (432%), and post-harvest losses have dropped by 79%.
-The co-operatives have created 452 new full and part-time jobs in the local economy and their memberships have doubled.
+Now completed, the project shows impressive results: after five years, production and sale of rice and maize increased four-fold (432%), and post-harvest losses dropped by 79%.
+The co-operatives created 452 new full and part-time jobs in the local economy and their memberships doubled.
 CDF Canada believes there can be no sustainable food security without greater equality between men and women, and the full and equitable participation of women in farming.
 In five short years, women now occupy half of all leadership positions in their co-operatives and each co-op ensures, through policy and practice, that women and men share equally in co-op decisions and benefits.

 Program undertaken with the financial support of the Government of Canada provided through Global Affairs Canada.